NoetherEmmy/intransigentms-scripts/coding-guidelines-js.md

      * applicable.
      */

-    /* jshint ignore: start */
-    // Description of minified script(s), obviously all of this
-    // is only here if there is 1 or more included scripts. minifiednonsense()
-    /* jshint ignore: end */
+    "use strict";

-    var status; // Only if it's an NPC var constant =
+    let status; // Only if it's an NPC const constant =
-    [
+        [ "This"
-        "This",      "has", "some",
+        , "has"
+        , "some"
+        , "constants"
+        , "in"
-        "constants", "in",  "it"
+        , "it"
         ];
-    var justAnotherConstant = 5140002;
+    const justAnotherConstant = 5140002;
-    var notAConstantButIsInitialized = [];
+    const notAConstantButIsInitialized = [];
-    var theseAre, variables,  thatNeedToPersist,
+    let theseAre
+      , variables
+      , thatNeedToPersist
+      , butWill
+      , beAssigned
-        butWill,  beAssigned, later;
+      , later;

     function shortHelperFunctionsCanGo(here) {
         return foo * here;